vivekmehto/javascript-array-cardio/README.md

 # javascript-array-cardio

-This is for practicing javaScript array i.e., Array.prototype
+This is for practicing javaScript array i.e., Array.prototype This is a part of javascript 30 challenge by wes bos.

 ## What we learn
 1. map()